SrividyaTirumala123/Automatic-Vacant-Parking-Management-System/README.md

-# Automatic Vacancy Parking Slot Detection
+# Automatic Vacant Parking Slot Detection

 This project uses Python, OpenCV and PyTorch to detect and classify parking slots in video streams determining whether each slot is occupied or vacant.